 Asteroids are also known as space rocks.
-These are also rocky remnants that travel in the solar system.
-Scientists are always eager to know about the early days of solar system so they study asteroids because they contain clues about the early days of solar system.
+They are rocky remnants that travel in the solar system.
+Scientists are always eager to know about the early days of solar system so that they can study about asteroids because it contain clues about the early days of solar system.

 Our Solar system formed around 4.6 billion years ago from a collection of gas and dust that surrounds Sun.
 Much of the gas and dust formed planets and some of the debris left over.
 Let us tell you that some debris shattered as remnants of planetesimals within the young sun's solar nebula that never grew large enough to become planets.
 Due to massive gravitational pull from Jupiter other debris never came together.

 Asteroids orbit the sun and are rocky, metallic bodies.
 They are made up of several rocks and metals like nickel, iron etc. Asteroids are also known as minor planets because they are very small than planets or moon.
 Asteroids does not have atmosphere but it is said that about 150 asteroids are known which have small moons that orbit them and even some have two moons.
 In facts some asteroids are also binary that is double where two rocky bodies of roughly equal size orbit each other and some are triple also.
 In 2013, scientists were surprised and discovered that at least one asteroid have rings.